fbpx

 Conclusie:

 Een sociologie van overheersing ontstond door de Pauselijke Stieren van 1442 n.Chr, 1452 na Christus, 1455 na Christus, En 1494 n.Chr.
-Its associated theories and pseudo-scientific markers of ‘natural differences’ of de 18th, the 19th, En the 20th eeuw, institutionalised and provided a moral justification to sustain the systemic avarice emanating from Europa En Amerika; leading up to the 21st century.
+Its associated theories and pseudo-scientific markers of ‘natural differences’ of de 18th, the 19th, En the 20th eeuw, institutionalised and provided a moral justification to sustain the systemic avarice emanating from Europe, En Amerika; leading up to the 21st century.
 The core of this system is normalised through contemporary forms and mediums; vastly embedded in the social, scientific, economic/financial, political (public policy), academic, spiritual, media, literary and cultural spaces, and exercised through an intricate web of norms and laws, the institutional and structural power accumulated recently.

 De Europese interventie circa mid-15th century, Afrikaanse geavanceerde, progressieve, politieke en sociale structuren afgebroken.
 Tot het midden van de vijftiende eeuw (CE), Afrika was een opkomende economische grootmacht.
 Centraal-Afrika had een bestaande verfijnde ijzercultuur die de Noord-, Zuid- en Indische Oceaan met elkaar verbond.
 West-Afrika was verbonden met de Middellandse Zee via handelsroutes door de Sahara.
 De Europese komst van 1441 na Christus verder, onderbrak de natuurlijke evolutie van de ontluikende Afrikaanse ingewikkelde multiculturele commerciële omgeving; het industriële, gespecialiseerde/wetenschappelijke, oude religieuze en wetenschappelijke landschap.